Antergos/TODO/Cnchi/README.md

  - [x] Choose a progress bar color/design.
  - [ ] Discuss/Decide on adding Dash-to-Dock and GNO-MENU extensions to GNOME.
  - [ ] Keyboard Screen - Fix image so it fits without being cut off.
+ (@karasu) I don't like the keyboard screen as it is... it's ugly as hell.
  - [ ] Feature Screen - Entire window shrinks in size causing horizontal scroll bars to show.
+ (@karasu) I hope hidding horizontal bar is enough.
+Try version 0.5.36, please.
  - [X] Welcome Screen - Make the progressbar stay hidden.
 It wasn't working on the last attempt.

 ### Complete Test Install For Each Desktop